fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 // ...
 ```

+The database is first queried for a user using the <i>userId</i> provided in the request.
+If the user is not found, the response is sent with a status code of 400 (<i>Bad Request</i>) and an error message: <i>"userId missing or not valid"</i>.

 It's worth noting that the <i>user</i> object also changes.
 The <i>id</i> of the note is stored in the <i>notes</i> field of the <i>user</i> object: